 "I do not feel 50 condos is right for the neighborhood.
 All I see is young kids, young kids, young kids," he said, not meaning toddlers.

 Falso develops almost exclusively in the Roxborough-Manayunk area.
-Unlike an earlier presenter who failed to accomadate parking, Falso's plan at least considers the situation on Terrace and Sharp streets.
+Unlike an earlier presenter who , Falso's plan at least considers the situation on Terrace and Sharp streets.

 Civic President Andrew Bantly said street parking is lost with either development project—so it's more of a question on how much is added.

 Developers wanted to float the idea to neighbors prior to purchasing the property.
 This "kicking-the-tires" approach, as Bantly called it, was welcomed by most, but residents feared appearing too eager.

 Though residents didn't vote, and therefore officially endorse the home plan, Bantly took the room's pulse and will offer developers a favorable opinion.
 Despite some civic members advocating a vote, most neighbors wanted more concrete plans in place prior to supporting the new plan.